Dr. Caroline Belchamber

 Recently Caroline has focused on COVID-19 recovery and rehabilitation working with Health Education England (HEE) to develop Allied Health Professionals (AHPs) e-learning resources for COVID-19 on the e-Learning for Health platform (e-LfH).
 As well as writing a chapter on COVID-19, long-term conditions and supportive, palliative and end of life care in the 5th edition of Payne’s Handbook of Relaxation Techniques – a practical guide for healthcare professionals and students.
 Caroline is also a peer reviewer for three key palliative, supportive and end of life journals and physiotherapy journal with verified reviews logged through Publons.

-Within the AECC University College School of Psychology, Sport and Physical Activity Physical Activity and Health Research Group led by Alyx Taylor we are currently exploring in partnership with Leeds University the implementation of Physical Activity into Hospice Care.
+Within the AECC University College School of Rehabilitation, Sport and Psychology Physical Activity and Health Research Group led by Alyx Taylor, we are currently exploring in partnership with Leeds University the implementation of Physical Activity into Hospice Care.
 This research follows on from research carried out with Sue Ryder on physical activity in their seven Hospices and four Neurological centres across the UK.
 We are now exploring implementation of this research into practice within the local area.

 View Caroline Belchambers research in the AECC University College Research Repository.

 Caroline is a Senior Lecturer in Physiotherapy, involved in the management, curriculum development and delivery of the MSc Physiotherapy (Pre-registration) programme.